The Runyonesque Pearl Street Market, Full of Colorful Characters and an Army of Rats

 (DMN, Nov.
 4, 1923)

 In 1933, The Dallas Morning News printed a fantastic, full-page, Runyonesque article about the “Pearl Streeters,” written by Eddie Anderson, who interviewed the colorful characters of the area and described the buzzing street life.
 With tongue only partially in cheek, he wrote: “Chicago has its Water Street.
 In New York you will find it on Washington.
 And if you go abroad there is the famous Smithfield Market of London and the vaulted bazars of Constantinople.
 In Dallas, it is Pearl Street.”
-Below, a couple of photos that accompanied the story (click for larger images).
+Below, a photo that accompanied the story (click for larger image).

 Anderson’s story was certainly entertaining, but it mostly glossed over the area’s more unsavory aspects.
 By 1938, there were louder and louder demands to clean up the neighborhood.
-Housewives organized and protested the deplorable conditions of the area, echoing the points covered in the scathing editorial below.
+Housewives organized and protested the deplorable conditions of the area, echoing points covered in a scathing Morning News editorial in which it was described as “a hazard to the health of the city because of the number of persons who visit it and because 75 per cent of the vegetables and poultry consumed in Dallas pass through that market” (DMN, Aug.
+17, 1938).

 In the early 1940s, the city finally stepped in and built the fore-runner to the Farmers Market that we know today.
-By the 1950s, things in the squalor department had settled down a bit, and photos like these were appearing in the newspapers:
+By the 1950s, things in the squalor department had settled down a bit, and photos featuring pretty suburban housewives examining the produce and smiling children sampling fresh strawberries.

 Nary a rat to be seen.